gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 resource][learn-graphql]_

-The underlying query name `BlogPostByPath` (note: these query names need to be unique!) will be injected with the current path, e.g. the specific blog post we are viewing.
+The underlying query name `BlogPostByPath` (note: these query names need to be unique!) will be injected with the current path, e.g. the specific blog post you are viewing.
 This path will be available as `$path` in your query.
 For instance, if you were viewing your previously created blog post, the path of the file that data will be pulled from will be `/hello-world`.